How to open animated gifs in Photoshop CS4

 solution by adum

-33 Responses to “How to open animated gifs in Photoshop CS4”
+93 thoughts on “How to open animated gifs in Photoshop CS4

 CS3 was the same…and they should all hang for killing off Imageready.